apocalyptech/bl3-cli-saveedit/README.md

    - For savegames and profiles, added `--zero-guardian-rank`
    - For only profiles, added `--min-guardian-rank`, `--guardian-rank-rewards`, and `--guardian-rank-tokens`
+ - Added `--unlock cubepuzzle` to reset the Eridian Cube puzzle in Desolation's Edge

 **v1.6.2** - June 18, 2020
  - Allow setting character/item levels higher than the currently-known max, in case